Free Xbox One Games For August Feature ‘Bayonetta’ And ‘Slime Rancher’ In Games With Gold

 The Xbox One Games with Gold lineup for August was revealed Tuesday with an interesting slate of titles.
-The Xbox One is getting the cutesy Slime Rancher and it is launching for free to LIVE Gold subscribers.
-It will be joined by Trials Fusion and two classic Xbox 360 backwards compatible games, Bayonetta and Red Faction: Armageddon.
+The Xbox One is getting the cutesy Slime Rancher, and it is launching for free to LIVE Gold subscribers.
+It will be joined by Trials Fusion and two classic Xbox 360 backward compatible games, Bayonetta and Red Faction: Armageddon.

 The August Games with Gold kicks off on August 1 with the one-two punch of Slime Rancher and Bayonetta.
 The brand-new sandbox title will be available to download for free through the end of the month.
 Meanwhile, the over-the-top action title from Platinum Games will only be free until August 15.